feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/pattern_connectivity.md

 Source X 1 through 98, any Y/Z. Destination keeps X and Y, command bin Z=0.

 Do not write `1-98` or `1:98`.
 Those are not absolute ranges.

-Unknown strings are treated as `*` by FEAGI and will over-connect.
+Apply writes every row, not only the cell you edited.
+An unrecognized or empty token is **rejected** and the save is aborted.
+It is never coerced to `0`.
+That coercion is what wiped `N..M` sit ranges when a destination edit was applied.

 ## Source-relative tokens